CZ-NIC/fred-docs/AdminManual/Installation/SourceTar.rst

 The last command just copies
 files required for operation to the target directories.
-(You usually need administrator permissions if you install somewhere else than your home directory.)
+(You usually need administrator permissions if you install somewhere else than to your home directory.)

 The target directory (installation prefix), as well as other parameters